 Bob Bremer began training in the martial arts with his children at Ed Parker's Kenpo school in Pasadena, California.
-After practicing Kenpo for about two years he saw Bruce Lee demonstrate Jeet Kune Do and immediately enrolled at Bruce's school in Los Angeles.
+After practicing Kenpo for about two years he saw Bruce Lee demonstrate Jeet Kune Do and immediately enrolled at Bruce's school in Los Angeles Chinatown.
 Bob had the second most lessons with Bruce Lee at the Chinatown school and was fortunate enough to train with Bruce at his home on Sundays.
-He was also a part of the original "backyard" class taught by Dan Inosanto when Bruce Lee closed the Chinatown school and left for Hong Kong.
+He was also a part of the original "backyard" class taught by Dan Inosanto when Bruce Lee closed his Los Angeles school and left for Hong Kong.
 After retiring as a crane operator Bob began attending Tim Tackett's Wednesday night classes and forever changed the Wednesday Night Group's expression of Jeet Kune Do.

 "In the 40-plus years that I have known Bob, his legendary status among JKD practitioners is well-deserved.
 To my knowledge, Bob has always strived to pass on only the techniques and aspects of Bruce Lee that he himself experienced without branching out, elaborating, embroidering on or interpreting anything beyond Bruce's teaching.
 I respect Bob's approach to teaching jeet kune do, for Bruce had much to offer that did not require updating, revising or adapting.
 With Bob Bremer, you get the real deal".